 Monday, Sept.
 24, found me waking up in one of the finer places in which I’ve stayed, hotel-wise.
-Union Spring Resort has several cabins, which are in reality country houses, along the upper Rogue River, east of Prospect, OR.
+Union Creek Resort has several cabins, which are in reality country houses, along the upper Rogue River, east of Prospect, OR.
 I could easily stay here for several days and just relax, albeit sans TV- which I have done more often than not this trip, anyway.
 Here is the cabin I used the other night.

 It’s quite apparent why the Rogue is a favourite of white water rafting buffs.